Great Sand Dunes Guide: Everything You Need to Know

 Campgrounds

 When visiting the national parks and monuments of the United States, it is a really neat experience to camp out during your visit.
 Some of the best campgrounds in America can be found inside the country’s national parks and monuments and the surrounding areas.
 This is especially true of the Great Sand Dunes National Park, which is a certified International Dark Sky Park.
-The extra dark skies in the park and surrounding area making it one of the best places to star gaze in North America.
-If you are interested in camping out during your visit, I have included a map and list of some recommended campgrounds for you to review in my Great Sand Dunes guide below.

-Great Sand Dunes Guide - Campgrounds Map
+Great Sand Dunes Hotels and Motels Map

 View Larger Map

-Great Sand Dunes Lodge ($$$$)
+Great Sand Dunes National Park Resources

 Great Sand Dunes Guide - Great Sand Dunes National Park

-Activities in the Area
+Activities in the Great Sand Dunes Area

-At 14,344-feet high, Blanca Peak is the Rocky Mountain’s fourth highest mountain
+At 14,344 feet high, Blanca Peak is the Rocky Mountains’ fourth-highest mountain

 The Great Sand Dunes National Park is a very beautiful and picturesque place.
 If you are interested in seeing more of this beautiful park, I have included some of my favorite photographs that I have taken during my visits in a gallery for you to review below.